RESOURCES FOR PARENTS IN SOCCER positive INSPIRATION for OUR CHILDREN through soccer

 Here the link to the complete article at naeyc.org.

 How You Can Help With Soccer Parent Advice:

 Please share this page using one of those social share buttons, floating around somewhere.
 Let's get the word out to make our future better, by helping to mold today's children into positive adults.

 Keep it positive.
 Keep it fun!

 Coach Bruce Lovelace started playing soccer in 1974 when, as a young boy, he constructed his own makeshift soccer goal.
 He played in high school, then intramurally in college and beyond.
 He started to coach his own children in the early 1990s and then ran a Soccer Shots franchise for 12 years.
-Now, Coach Bruce writes for the soccer-for-kids.com website.
-You can get lots of great ideas on Soccer-For-Kids Pinterest.
+Now, Coach Bruce publishes the soccer-for-kids.com website.
+You can also get lots of great ideas on Soccer-For-Kids Pinterest.

 Soccer parents can easily embarrass themselves by not knowing them.
 These 7 youth soccer rules parents should know about ahead of time, before yelling at the ref.